dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ### Java dynamic classes

 The Java223 bundle generates some ready-to-use library classes in the `automation\lib\java` directory.
-These classes are dynamic and contains information about your OpenHAB setup.
+These classes are dynamic and contains information about your openHAB setup.

 You will get several java files in the package `helper.generated` :